 So yesterday, after a week of no sleep, of travelling, of overdoing things, I quit a steady and secure, reasonably-well-paying job.
 I have nothing lined up, nothing to move on to, no plans, no nothing.
 I just want to start making things count.

 The culmination of all of these things; the stress of a new talk, the stress of quitting a job with nowhere to go afterwards, the toll of a week of far-too-much, the weight of months of stress and, dare I say it, almost depression about work, it all caught up with me and literally shut me down on a stage in front of an audience.
-Man, I am fucked.
+Man, I am beat.

 What I’m getting at here is that we’re probably all doing this kind of stuff without even realising it.
 You always assume this shit won’t happen to you.
 I’ve always said that I don’t work hard enough to get burnout; I’m a web developer, I don’t do ‘hard work’, but I do work hard.

-If you’re going to take on side projects and speaking and writing and open source and suchlike then please, make them fucking count.
+If you’re going to take on side projects and speaking and writing and open source and suchlike then please, make them count.
 Do not run yourself into the ground working on ‘career moves’ if you’re not going to cash in on them.
 It’s taken me a long time to realise this; I started CSS Wizardry almost six years ago and I’m now only just coming to realise that I now need to make it work for me.

 Everything I’ve been taking on has mounted to the point that I literally blacked out on a stage trying to deliver a talk.
 I’m 23 years old.
 That is bad news.